 Exposure to oxygen is another factor that can cause the premature breakdown of cannabinoids, including CBD.

-Even if it doesn’t degrade the CBD compounds completely, there is a good chance that oxygen in the air can make the CBD oil and other CBD products less effective.
+Even if it doesn’t degrade the CBD compounds completely, there is a good chance that oxygen in the air can make CBD less effective.

 All good CBD manufacturers pack their products in air-tight containers, so as long as you keep them in their original containers and make sure they are properly sealed, you’ll have nothing to worry about.